Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Methods

 \subsection{Mat2Spec model}

 The pseudocode of Mat2Spec is in Algorithm~\ref{alg:algorithm}.
-Given input features $F$ and its corresponding input labels $L$, Mat2Spec first embeds them into two latent embeddings $Z_F$ and $Z_L$ via the feature and label encoders, respectively.
+Given input features $F$ and its corresponding input labels $L$, Mat2Spec first embeds them into two latent embeddings $Z_F$ and $Z_L$ via the feature and label encoders, respectively. \SK{These two embeddings are designed to exploit feature and label correlations implicitly.
+This is inspired by the label embedding technique \cite{huang2017cost} where both instances and their labels are encoded onto a structured latent space to align the instance embedding with the corresponding label embedding.
+While the traditional label embedding techniques assume a deterministic latent space, which lacks feature and label representation smoothness and thus increases sensitivity to input noise, Mat2Spec learns a probabilistic latent space where we can have significant control over the design of the latent space via a prior distribution.}